Bystander

 When I am left, again,

-holding disappointment for the world I am apart
+holding disappointment for the world I am apart,

-of, I am on a back winding road in torrential rainfall.
+I am on a back winding road in torrential rainfall.

 a dump truck, ambulance, no—